Milk Paint Bases for Tinting

 Step 2: Priming

 A base coat of primer is not required to use General Finishes Milk Paint.
-However, 2 coats of General Finishes Stain Blocker may be necessary in the following circumstances, especially when using WHITE OR LIGHT-COLORED PAINTS.
+If applying a primer, use Enduro White Undercoat or Enduro Deep Base Primer.
+However, use 2 coats of Enduro Stain Blocker when tannin bleed-through is a concern.

 Watch Stain Blocker Product Overview video Here